 Paul uses two terms to describe the Galatians’ response to his coming: they did not “despise” or “reject” him.
-The word “despise” means to set at naught, treat with utter contempt.
+“Despise” means to set at naught or treat with utter contempt.
 They did not regard him as of no account.
 They did not disdain him as a person because of his illness.
 The Galatians saw beyond the repulsion of his appearance,

 The second word, “reject,” is a compound word made up of two words: to spit and out.
 They did not spit him out when he came.
 They did not spurn him or his message.

 Paul healed many people, but he could not heal himself.
 He preached Christ as a handicapped man.
 God left him with this infirmity so that he would depend on God in his ministry (2 Corinthians 12:9-10).

 but you received me as an angel of God, even as Christ Jesus

 The Galatians showed huge respect for Paul when he first came to Galatia.
 The word “received” conveys the idea of welcome.
 They not only tolerated him; they embraced him.
 His appearance did not affect the way they viewed his message.

 The Galatians received Paul “as Christ Jesus,” as a representative of Christ.
 Paul was not handsome.
 There is no evidence that he had a great personality.
 He came to Galatia as a total stranger with no advance man or advertising.
 He was not impressive.
 He had nothing but God’s Word.